 What should the classes look like?

-Class size can vary depending on your client base and comfort level.
-However, generally 5-25 clients per nutrition class is ideal.
+Class size can vary depending on your group and comfort level.
+However, generally 5-25 people per nutrition class is ideal.

 The class structure could look something like this: